 “My aspirations as a designer are to just become the best version of me”

-Behind the scenes is a big community who works tirelessly for an entire year to make Carnival the most spectacular celebration that it can possible be.
+Behind the scenes is a big community who works tirelessly for an entire year to make Carnival the most spectacular celebration that it can possibly be.
 Every year the costumes get brighter, bigger and bolder!
 We talk to talented costume designer Marelle Steblecki, who is an incredibly passionate and creative designer, that has been involved in the carnival scene since she was a young teenager.